Roachim/PDFDownloader/Readme.md

 ### Advanced how to
 **1: starting the program?**
+- Download the program
+- If on Github, click on 'Code' in the green box and click 'Download Zip'.
+- If you download as zip, put the downloaded file in a folder alone, then right click and press 'unzip here'
 - After downloading the program, double click on the "PDFDownloader.exe".

 **2: Read the prompt on the screen?**